-Symbol Meaning WILFV You have achieved what the teacher was looking for.
-Aa Capital and lower case letters.
-0 Full stops.
-Finger Spaces between words. ^ Missing word. \rightarrow Improvement needed here.
-Sp Spelling mistake.
-A STAR to say what is really good about the piece of work.
-0 A WISH to say how it could be made even better. • In Maths, incorrect response.
-Dot used rather than a cross DA Indicates when the activity has been supported by the teacher (T) or TA, such as a Guided Group.
-T-PTI Indicates a Mastery Pre-Teach Intervention session Independent work. \bigtriangledown Verbal Feedback given/ Learning conversation. 'highlight Marking' in maths.
-To direct pupils to complete the feedback instruction.
+Symbol Meaning LO √ ∕ green stamp You have achieved what the teacher was looking for.
+Aa Capital and lower case letters. \odot Full stops.
+Finger Spaces between words. ^ Missing word. $ \rightarrow $ Improvement needed here.
+Used in Mathematics to highlight , a 'slip rather than an error from lack of understanding Sp Spelling mistake.
+Stealthfully, he manoeuvred A highlighted section of works means that something is across the opening between the trees. particularly good!
+A red stamp indicates that there is a particular point for WELL DONE improvement for future work. • In Maths, incorrect response.
+Dot used rather than a cross THA Indicates when the activity has been supported by the teacher (T) or TA, such as a Guided Group.

+PTI Indicates a Mastery Post-Teach Intervention session used to address errors due to lack of understanding/ a learning need.
+I Independent work. \bigtriangledown Verbal Feedback given/ Learning conversation.